-Australia is game
+Australia is game.

-PLAYing with this trend
+PLAYing with this trend.

 Gamification is popular in marketing and other industries, but less so in the Australian retail environment.
 Coles’ Little Shop campaign for plastic collectables and McDonalds Monopoly prizes are examples of some brands dipping their toe in the gamification water, but the industry could be doing more.

-One good example from 2018 comes from Mattel and Cobs Popcorn who partnered for the release of 13 limited-edition Uno cards.
+One good example comes from Mattel and Cobs Popcorn who partnered for the release of 13 limited-edition Uno cards.
 Specially marked packs across Australia included one of these "special" cards including a "popcorn card", a "deflection card" and a "draw eight wildcard".

 This partnership appealed to Uno enthusiasts and meant that their snack of choice during a game would be Cobs popcorn.